UMAprotocol/protocol/packages/disputer/README.md

 This package contains the UMA Dispute bot reference implementation.
 This executable will watch an ExpiringMultiParty contract for liquidations and dispute any that it deems to be invalid.

+For more information about running a dispute bot, see the [docs](https://docs.umaproject.org/developers/bots).

 ## Installing the package

 ```bash